 Can you cook the sticky rice in a rice cooker?

-You can cook glutinous rice either stovetop or in a rice maker.
-I used a pot in this recipe because I want to keep an eye on the moisture levels of the rice as it cooks in the coconut milk.
+You can cook glutinous rice on the stovetop or in a rice maker.
+I used a pot in this recipe because I wanted to monitor the moisture levels of the rice as it cooked in the coconut milk.

 Either way, follow the cooking instructions on the package.
 Some glutinous rice is longer grain than others, affecting cooking times.